It is more important than ever to put all our voices behind more ambitious climate action.

 - Which actions in your own school will have the biggest impact in this Climate Emergency.

 At the heart of the survey are questions about what will motivate students to undertake climate action.
-Five different approaches to motivating action have been identified and you can read about the research behind these approaches here.
-By running the survey you will investigate which are most likely to help bring about changes in your school.
+Five different ways have been identified to be investigated and you can read about the research behind these ‘behaviour change’ approaches here.

 Get involved with local decisions